doubledherin/gatsby-p5-starter/README.md

 - ***Gatsby CLI***
 You'll need to install this node.js package globally, with `sudo npm install -g gatsby-cli`.
 Enter your password when prompted.
 Once it's finished installing, view the available commands by running `gatsby --help`.

+***NOTE! ***
+If you already have gatsby-cli, and you're seeing an error related to a missing dependency called `ink`, you need to update your gatsby-cli by running `npm update gatsby`.
+More information on this issue can be found [here](https://github.com/gatsbyjs/gatsby/issues/22109).

 ### 1. Create a Gatsby site.

 *Don't just clone this repo.*